meshplay/meshplay/docs/_adapters/consul/consul.md

 #### Prometheus and Grafana integration

-The {{ page.name }} will connect to {{ page.name }}'s Prometheus and Grafana instances running in the control plane (typically found in a separate namespace) or other instances to which Meshery has network reachability.
+The {{ page.name }} will connect to {{ page.name }}'s Prometheus and Grafana instances running in the control plane (typically found in a separate namespace) or other instances to which Meshplay has network reachability.

 ### Architecture